bloominstituteoftechnology/web-guided-project-react-components-1-solution/lesson-plan.md

 ## 2- Instructor's Checklist of Things to Cover

+* Difference between React components and React elements.
-* Declaring a component.
+* Declaring a component using a function.
+Argument and return value.
-* Anchoring a component to the DOM with React.Render.
+* Anchoring React elements to the DOM with `ReactDOM.render`.
-* The rules of JSX.
+* The rules of JSX and differences with HTML.
 * A little bit of props.
+* What qualifies as application state (data that drive the app which change over time).
-* The rules of application state.
+* The rules of component state in React.
-* How to use the state hook to keep track of app state.
+* Using component state at the top-level component to keep track of application state.
-* How to use logical expressions and ternaries to render JSX conditionally.
+* How to use the state hook.
-* Using interpolated expressions inside the JSX.
+* Using interpolated expressions inside the JSX for text contents and attributes.
+* Using logical expressions and ternaries to render chunks of JSX conditionally.
+* The futility of using plain variables to keep track of state.

 ## 3- Demo Part I (index.js)

 * Demo `index.js` covering everything outlined in the comments.
 * Explain props at a high level.
-* Show the different places we can interpolate expressions in the JSX.
+* Demo all the different places we can interpolate expressions in the JSX.
 * Explain the differences between HTML elements and React elements (class vs classname...).
 * Render elements conditionally using logical expressions and ternaries.
 * At the end of this part, import `Playground.js` and use render it in the JSX.